kevincui5/translator_tf/README.md

 ```
 Notice we pass from_logits=True to the loss function object for numerical stability.
 We have to use linear activation function in the Dense layer in Decoder then.
 The loss function object will take care of softmax function part.
 See [this](https://stackoverflow.com/questions/52125924/why-does-sigmoid-crossentropy-of-keras-tensorflow-have-low-precision/52126567#52126567) for detail.

 By subclassing Keras Model class and overriding train_step(), we can use model.fit() to train our model.
-We now gain all the functionality that come with fit(), such as callbacks, batch and epoch handling, validation set metrics monitoring, and custom training loop logic.
+We can now take advantage of all the functionality that come with fit(), such as callbacks, batch and epoch handling, validation set metrics monitoring, and custom training loop logic etc.

 `model.fit(dataset_train, epochs=EPOCHS, steps_per_epoch=steps_per_epoch, verbose=2, callbacks=[early_stopping], validation_data=dataset_valid)`

-We are also able to provide different logic in back prop, which is in train_step() and in forward pass, which is in model's call() function.
+We are also able to provide different logic in back prop, which is in train_step() from in forward pass, which is inside model's call() function.
 ```
 def train_step(self, data):
       inp, targ = data